JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-03-adaptiveicon.md

 Notice how the gradient gets lighter towards the top and darker towards the bottom.
 It also contains a darker shade of red on the left side and a darker shade of blue on the right.

-The foreground of the icon however consists out of a static "Philips" word mark and a plain white background with "Hue" cut out from that:
+The foreground of the icon, however, consists out of a static blue "Philips" word mark and a plain white background with "Hue" cut out from that:

 ![Adaptive icon foreground]({{ site.url }}{{ site.baseurl }}/img/blog/adaptiveicon/icon_foreground.png){: .align-center}

 Now when the icon will be dragged or pressed, the foreground will move independently of the background causing the "Hue" cutout to hover over different parts of the gradient.
 This creates a very nice effect where the Hue logo slightly changes colors!

 ## Implementation
-In Android studio, right click your project and select "New > Image asset".
+In Android Studio, right-click your project and select "New > Image asset".

 ![Create image asset]({{ site.url }}{{ site.baseurl }}/img/blog/adaptiveicon/create_image_asset.png){: .align-center}